TeamSemiSuperCV/semi-super/README.md

 # Semi/Self-Supervised Learning on a Pediatric Pneumonia Dataset

 ## About
 Fully supervised approaches need large, densely annotated datasets.
 Only hospitals that can afford to collect large annotated datasets can utilize these approaches to aid their physicians.
-The project goal is to utilize semi/self-supervised learning approaches to significantly reduce the need for fully labelled data.
-In this repo you will find the source code, along with training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting Pediatric Pneumonia from chest X-rays.
+The project goal is to utilize self-supervised and semi-supervised learning approaches to significantly reduce the need for fully labelled data.
+In this repo, you will find the project source code, along with training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting Pediatric Pneumonia from chest X-rays.

-The semi-supervised learning framework used in the project comprises of three stages:
+The semi/self-supervised learning framework used in the project comprises of three stages:

-1. Unsupervised or self-supervised pretraining
+1. Self-supervised pretraining
 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data